tmfarrell/tmfarrell.github.io/_posts/2025-04-06-future_of_healthcare.md

 >[A recent study using machine learning was able to predict Alzheimer’s disease up to 7 years](https://www.nature.com/articles/s43587-024-00573-8) before diagnosis by integrating electronic health record data for cholesterol, blood pressure, vitamin D, and sex-specific features such as osteoporosis in women or erectile dysfunction and prostatic hypertrophy in men.

 Incredible.
-Imagine the amount of prevention that could happen with 7-year lead time on knowing you're high risk for a disease.
+Imagine the amount of prevention that can happen with _7-year_ lead time knowing you're high risk for a disease.

 The future is here, it's just not even distributed.

-And no doubt the future of healthcare will be <span style="color:#ac4142">predictive</span>.
+And no doubt the future of healthcare will be **predictive**.